-- (a) The Company is responsible for: - (i) establishing the Device Approval Process; - (ii) reviewing and determining applications from Device Approval Applicants including determining any conditions to be attached to an approval, delta approval, and revocation of any approval, as contemplated in the Device Approval Process; - (iii) issuing Letters of Approval; - amending the Device Approval Process; and (iv) - (v) publishing the Approved Devices List on the AusPayNet website. - Each of the responsibilities of the Company specified in (a) may be exercised by the Company with the approval of the Chief Executive Officer. without the need to obtain approval of the IAF or any other person.
+- (a) The Company is responsible for: - (i) establishing the Device Approval Process; - (ii) reviewing and determining applications from Device Approval Applicants including determining any conditions to be attached to an approval, delta approval, and revocation of any approval, as contemplated in the Device Approval Process. - (iii) issuing Letters of Approval; - (iv) amending the Device Approval Process; and - (v) publishing the Approved Devices List on the AusPayNet website. - (b) Each of the responsibilities of the Company specified in (a) may be exercised by the Company with the approval of the Chief Executive Officer, without the need to obtain approval of the IAF or any other person.

-3.2 Approval of Devices [Deleted] 16.12.21 Deleted effective 3.3 Approved Evaluation Facilities [Deleted] 16.12.21 Deleted 3.4 Evaluation Costs [Deleted] effective 1.1.19 Deleted 3.5 Agreements [Deleted] effective 1.1.19

-3.6 Evaluation Facility Accreditation Process [Deleted]
+Approval of Devices [Deleted] Deleted effective 16.12.21 Approved Evaluation Facilities [Deleted] Deleted effective 16.12.21 Evaluation Costs [Deleted] Deleted effective 1.1.19 Agreements [Deleted] Deleted effective 1.1.19 Evaluation Facility Accreditation Process [Deleted] Deleted effective 1.1.19 Approval of Devices [Deleted] Approved Evaluation Facilities [Deleted] Evaluation Costs [Deleted] Agreements [Deleted] Evaluation Facility Accreditation Process [Deleted]